espressif/esp-idf/docs/en/api-guides/linker-script-generation.rst

 **Condition Checking**

 Condition checking enable the linker script generation to be configuration-aware.
 Depending on whether expressions involving configuration values are true or not, a particular set of values for a key can be used.
-The evaluation uses ``eval_string`` from :idf_file:`tools/kconfig_new/kconfiglib.py` and adheres to its required syntax and limitations.
+The evaluation uses ``eval_string`` from kconfiglib package and adheres to its required syntax and limitations.
 Supported operators are as follows:

     - comparison